ggayliye/Lab4_ECE6780EmbeddedSys_SR24/README.md

 N/A

 # Caution/Warnings
+* When connecting the USB-UART cable to the Discovery board, do not attach the 5V or 3.3V output while debugging.
+This is because the ST-Link already provides power and unless the two sources have equal voltages, current will flow through the supplies, possibly causing damage.
+If both cables are sourced from the same computer, then it is unlikely that there will be issues.
+However, the extra connection is unnecessary.
+Note that it is necessary to connect the ground pins between the Discovery and the USB-UART cable

 * "Ensure that both the Discovery board and USB-UART cable are unpowered when connecting them to each other.
 If one device is connected to the PC and the other is not, the transmit line on the powered device will feed voltage into the unpowered device through its input pin."

 # Examples of Good Software Practice (GSP)